d2l-ai/d2l-en/chapter_recommender-systems/ranking.md

 p(\Theta \mid >_u )  \propto  p(>_u \mid \Theta) p(\Theta)
 $$

 Where $\Theta$ represents the parameters of an arbitrary recommendation model, $>_u$ represents the desired personalized total ranking of all items for user $u$.
-We can formultae the maximum posterior estimator to derive the generic optimization criterion for the personalized ranking task.
+We can formulate the maximum posterior estimator to derive the generic optimization criterion for the personalized ranking task.

 $$
 \begin{aligned}